 The data that Nely collected from these conversations ultimately formed the basis of her New York Times best-selling book, Self Made: Becoming Empowered, Self Reliant, and Rich in Every Way.
 The book offers advice, grounded in cognitive behavioral therapy, about finding happiness in many aspects of life—not just economically, but also in areas like family, love, and spirituality.
 Grounding oneself in healthy psychological beliefs about money, and understanding psychological processes around taking care of oneself first before prioritizing others are just a couple of issues the book addresses.
 While the content appeals to a wide audience, it may be helpful, for example, to working women such as therapists who, on one hand, offer essential and valuable work for their clients, but who, on the other, still struggle financially or feel challenged in dealing with their practice as a business.

-In her own life, Nely admits that while she still faces the same worries and challenges she always has, no problem seems insurmountable anymore because she now knows how to address them using proven techniques—many of which she gained while pursuing her doctorate in the Clinical Psychology program at Pacifica.
+In her own life, Nely admits that while she still faces the same worries and challenges she always has, no problem seems insurmountable anymore because she now knows how to address them using proven techniques—many of which she gained while pursuing her graduate degree in the Counseling Psychology program at Pacifica.
 In particular, she cites the work of C. G. Jung and the mentorship of Christine Downing (author of The Goddess and one of Nely’s professors at Pacifica) with providing new tools to help solve complex problems, creatively and authentically.
 She also maintains a spiritual practice of meditation to help quiet her mind.